 Advance notification need not be provided for designated Advisory Committee Alternates (those provided in advance to Stakeholder Relations and listed on the Advisory Committee roster) to vote on their sector’s behalf.

-Stakeholder Relations shall forward standing proxies to current Entity Leadership and shall post on the Stakeholder Entities page under the Stakeholder Center Engagement tab. on the MISO website.
+Stakeholder Relations shall forward standing proxies to current Entity Leadership and shall post on the Stakeholder Entities and Workshops page under the Engage tab on the MISO website.

 Voting Eligibility and Voting Process